k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ![Terminal shows the result of the cilium status --wait command]()

-Finally, if we check our previous core components under `kube-system` that were in pending state:
+Finally, if we check our previous core components under the `kube-system` namespace that were in pending state:

 ![Terminal shows the result of running kubectl get po -A]()